 A medical provider can be a doctor, dentist, orthopaedic surgeon, neurosurgeon, psychiatrist or psychologist, medical specialist, physiotherapist, chiropractor, etc.

 Their duty of care is to use reasonable care and skill, so as not to expose you to a reasonably foreseeable risk of injury when providing you with any medical treatment or advice.

 Medical providers Have a duty to warn of risks

 Medical providers who provide treatment or medical advice that gives rise to a risk of injury, also have a duty to warn their patients of the risks involved with that treatment in circumstances where:

-- The information is such that the medical provider knows, or ought to know, that the patient would want to be aware of it when making their decision to undertake the treatment or follow the advice.
+The information is such that the medical provider knows, or ought to know, that the patient would want to be aware of it when making their decision to undertake the treatment or follow the advice.

 Medical negligence and lack of care

 It's established that they have acted in a way that is widely accepted by a significant number of other respected and competent professionals in their field

 Causation of injury - did the malpractice cause your injury?

-Get our accredited Lawyers to assess your claim for free.
+Got Questions?
+Get Answers for free!
 Get in touch today